Skip to main content

 Clinical research provides a clearer picture of how these two compounds perform in restoring metabolic and reproductive balance.
 Studies directly comparing Metformin to Myo-inositol (often in combination with D-chiro-inositol) show that both can be effective, but their strengths vary.
 For many women, Inositol provides comparable benefits to Metformin in regulating menstrual cycles and improving metabolic markers.

-A of multiple randomized controlled trials concluded that Myo-inositol and Metformin have similar effects on improving hormonal and biochemical profiles in women with PCOS.
+A systematic review of multiple randomized controlled trials concluded that Myo-inositol and Metformin have similar effects on improving hormonal and biochemical profiles in women with PCOS.
 Both have been shown to successfully lower fasting insulin levels and improve the HOMA-IR score, a key measure of insulin resistance.

 In terms of reproductive health, both interventions can lead to a higher likelihood of regular menstrual cycles and spontaneous ovulation.
 Some evidence suggests Myo-inositol may be more effective in reducing androgen levels, like testosterone, compared to Metformin.
 Conversely, other studies indicate Metformin might have a slight edge in improving metrics like waist-hip ratio.